dgwalton/fire-data-enrichment/README.md

 *Installing and running*
 1. run `yarn install`
+2. run `cd client && yarn install`
+3. run `cd ..\server && yarn install`
-2. run `yarn start`
+4. run `cd .. && yarn start`
-3. In order to test a new CAD data file, replace the data.json file located within the data folder.
+5. In order to test a new CAD data file, replace the data.json file located within the data folder.

 *Next steps*
 1. The example app performs enrichment when the client app loads.
 A better structure would allow the backend processing to be saved into a database and served up faster.